omarelsoudy36/omarelsoudy36/README.md

 ---
-⚡ *“In God we trust, all others must bring data.”*
+⚡ *“In Allah we trust, all others must bring data.”*